Skip to main content

 An individual experience is something one person lives through: a first day at a new job, a loss, a moment of pride.
 A collective experience is something a group shares: a community rebuilding after a flood, a generation leaving school into an uncertain economy, a team that wins together.
 Most strong texts hold both at once.
 A character's private feeling stands for something many people feel, and the personal becomes a window onto the shared.

-Representation is the bridge.
+Representation is the bridge between the raw experience and the finished text.
 When a film shows a worried face in close-up, holds on it for three seconds, and drops the background music to silence, the film is representing worry.
 It is not the worry itself; it is a set of decisions that makes you feel worry.
 Your job in English Studies is to name those decisions and say what they do.

 Reading choices as deliberate